Variations of Interstellar Gas-to-Dust Ratios at High Galactic Latitudes: Survey Results

 Table 1 presented the gas column densities, inferred $E(B-V)$, and corresponding ratio \Ratio.
 All 94 quasars are lightly reddened, with $E(B-V)$ extending from 0.005 to 0.110 (SF11 scale).
 The first group of 55 quasars with both \HI\ and \Htwo\ column densities has mean $E(B-V) = 0.030$, while the second group (\HI\ only) has mean $E(B-V) = 0.019$.
 The difference likely arises from the somewhat higher latitudes in the second group.
 In group 1, we combine molecular hydrogen column densities $N_{\rm H2}$ with those of atomic hydrogen $N_{\rm HI}$ to arrive at the total hydrogen column density $N_{\rm H} = N_{\rm HI} + 2 N_{\rm H2}$.
 Columns 9 and 10 in Table 1 list dust-to-gas ratios for gas at all velocities and for low-velocity gas only.

-We investigated shifts in the gas-to-dust ratio when we use $E(B-V)$ from Planck-GN (Planck Collaboration XLVIII 2016) instead of SF11.
-For the 48 AGN sight lines with $E(B-V) \leq 0.02$, the GN reddenings are 15\% higher than SF11 on average (15 are lower, 33 are higher).
-For the 81 AGN with $E(B-V) \leq 0.04$, the GN reddenings are 12\% higher on average.
-Thus, using GN reddening instead of SF11 would reduce the gas-to-dust ratios by 11--13\%.
-For the 11 sight lines with $E(B-V) < 0.01$, the ratio reductions are even larger.
-In Table~1, we highlight these uncertain sight lines in boldface (four in group~1, seven in group~2).
 In Section 3.1 we discuss the statistical changes of excluding these sight lines in modified sub-samples (51 in group 1 and 32 in group 2).
 In Section 3.2, we compare the gas-to-dust ratios in sight lines that contain HVCs and IVCs.
 In Section 3.3 we discuss Planck all-sky maps of dust extinction and differences from earlier studies.